Health Care Professional Information

 Cascara Sagrada, Sacred Bark

-Derived from the bark of the plant, cascara is mainly used to relieve constipation.
+Cascara sagrada is a species of buckthorn plant native to North America.
+The bark of the plant has been used to relieve constipation.
 The major constituents are cascarosides that stimulate the large intestine and produce a laxative effect.
-Cascara is one of the herbs incorporated in the Hoxsey herbal therapy.

 In vitro studies indicate that emodin, one of the constituents of cascara, has hepatoprotective (17), neuroprotective (18), and chemopreventive effects (10) (12) (13).
 Emodin also enhances the cytotoxic effects of some chemotherapeutic agents (14) (15) (19) (20).
 Human studies have not been conducted to confirm these effects.